Fans of healthy Asian Cuisine will love these crispy Vietnamese Crepes stuffed with herbs and vegetables! They are easy to make and vegan.

 Like all the best food in the world, Vietnamese Crepes are meant to be eaten with your hands, which can get a bit challenging if you are greedy like me and stuff your crepes to the brim.
 But then again, who’s watching?

-The fillings I used just happen to be my favourites and you can feel free to throw in whatever you have in the fridge.
-You can also add some fried shrimp or tofu to the filling for some extra protein.
+The fillings I used just happen to be my favorites and you can feel free to throw in whatever you have in the fridge.
+If you are not vegan, you can also add some fried shrimp or tofu to the filling for some extra protein.

 I hope you guys give my Vietnamese Crepes a try.
 They are so easy and fun to make with a group of friends.
 Just prep a couple of different fillings and let everyone mix and match their own.
 Happy days.